Why This Matters

 Pressure Distribution

-• Describes how static pressure varies over an airfoil surface—typically plotted as CpC_p (pressure coefficient) versus chord position
+- Describes how static pressure varies over an airfoil surface.
+This is typically plotted as Cpโ (pressure coefficient) versus chord position, with the convention that negative Cpโ (suction) points upward on the plot.

 Moment

-• Rotational tendency about the center of gravity—aerodynamic forces acting at a distance from the CG create pitching, rolling, or yawing moments
+- Rotational tendency about the center of gravity.
+Aerodynamic forces acting at a distance from the CG create pitching, rolling, or yawing moments.
+The pitching moment is especially important for longitudinal stability.

-• Critical for stability and control—a stable aircraft naturally returns to equilibrium after a disturbance; this requires proper moment balance
+- Critical for stability and control.
+A stable aircraft naturally returns to equilibrium after a disturbance.
+This requires that a nose-up perturbation produces a nose-down restoring moment (and vice versa), which depends on proper moment balance.

-Compare: Pressure Distribution vs. Moment—pressure distribution tells you where forces act on a surface, while moment analysis tells you what rotational effect those forces produce.
-Both are essential: you can't predict aircraft behavior without understanding how distributed pressures translate into net forces and moments about the CG.
+Compare: Pressure Distribution vs. Moment โ pressure distribution tells you where forces act on a surface, while moment analysis tells you what rotational effect those forces produce.
+You can't predict aircraft behavior without understanding how distributed pressures translate into net forces and moments about the CG.

 Quick Reference Table